 Offer custom fields are useful for capturing additional details about an offer and providing a placeholder for custom offer tokens.
 You can also make these fields a required part of the offer creation process, add instructions for completing the field, and filter by these fields when searching your list of offers.

-Steps to create a new offer custom field:
+Follow these steps to create a new offer custom field:

 - Select your account at the bottom of the main sidebar, then select the Admin settings option in the dropdown.